 General anesthesia is used for deep sedation or to put the patient into a deep sleep during dental procedures.
 It is administered when patients undergo oral surgeries and other invasive dental procedures.

-At Ayoub Dental we employ the practices of modern dentistry to systematically repair damage and enhance the appearance of your smile.
+At Samir T. Ayoub Dental Corporation, we employ the practices of modern dentistry to systematically repair damage and enhance the appearance of your smile.
 We design a custom plan for each patient to meet their individual requirements.
 For further doubts and queries, book an appointment with us or visit our office today.

 16505 Clark Ave, Bellflower, California 90706